s-fuerst/Vahana.jl/docs/src/tutorial.md

 In the case that they sold nothing, and therefore no edge (or to be more exact, a Vector with the lenght 0) is returned, they do not change there state.
-Otherwise the `states` function is used get a Vector that only contain the states of all the edges.
+Otherwise the `edgestates` function is used get a Vector that only contain the states of all the edges.
 Remember that we defined addition for `Bought`.
 This allows us to use the + Operator in reduce to calculate the sum of all sold goods.